John Newman: New Pastels From Right-to-Left

-This exhibition holds particular significance for the artist who found the courage and inspiration to recover his art after he was left partially paralyzed.
+Featuring 18 never-before-seen pastels executed with a fresh enthusiasm and self-confidence capable only after a lifetime spent working with the figure.
+Join us as we celebrate the work of this renowned Canadian artist who found the courage and inspiration to recover his art after he was partially paralyzed in 2006.
 See also: The art of rewiring a brain »

 The sophistication of John Newman's compositions and sustained figure drawings places him among the finest figurative painters of the twentieth century such as Balthus, Delvaux and Pascin—a reward that is owed in part to Newman's lifelong devotion to drawing.
 This exceptional skill provides a unique foundation for his work in watercolours, pastels, oils and mixed media.
 While his palette has changed over the years, evolving into a more subtle use of colour, he has remained true to his vision.